michaelraskansky/aws-genai-llm-chatbot/README.md

 # Legal Disclaimer

 You should consider doing your own independent assessment before using the content in this sample for production purposes.
 This may include (amongst other things) testing, securing, and optimizing the content provided in this sample, based on your specific quality control practices and standards.

-# TODO

-- Allow to choose what networks to deploy lambdas in, as of today. the lambdas connect to all.
-- Appsync behind a ALB.
-You reach appsync from a AWS Endpoint.
-Cannot resolve from on prem
-- Default Model set by admin

-- **allow to config defaut and approved models**